 Scholarship: knowledge and understanding are critical components of musical artistry.
 Sinfonia rehearsals include a thorough excavation of a composition and its composer’s background, providing theoretical and historical context for each piece.
 The deepest understanding of a piece of music is derived directly from its composer; with strong relationships to a number of living composers, we hold rehearsals and master-classes with them whenever possible, to powerful effect.

-We develop leadership through opportunities for artistic mentorship within our organization and opportunities for civic engagement in the local and global community.
-Our musicians run a highly successful annual food drive supporting Philabundance, have participated in musical workshops for area school children, participate enthusiastically in side-by-side rehearsals with children in underserved areas, and take pride in our benefit concerts, which have helped Kosovo refugees and the victims of the earthquake in Kobe, Japan.
+Leadership: we provide opportunities for artistic mentorship within our organization and opportunities for civic engagement in the local and global community.
+Our musicians run a highly successful annual food drive supporting Philabundance, have participated in musical workshops for area school children, participate enthusiastically in side-by-side rehearsals with children in underserved areas, and take pride in our benefit concerts, which have helped Kosovo refugees, victims of the earthquake in Kobe, Japan, and hurricane victims in Puerto Rico.